Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper presents a scalable multi-robot motion planning algorithm combining the efficient high-level conflict resolution structure of CBS with MPC as the low-level planner to efficiently resolve inter-agent collision constraints through constraint splitting.
+This paper presents a scalable multi-robot motion planning algorithm combining an efficient high-level conflict resolution mechanism with MPC as the low-level planner to efficiently resolve inter-agent collision constraints through constraint splitting.
 We demonstrate that naively tracking the high-level plans generated from MAPF algorithms is insufficient and prone to execution failure under realistic conditions.
-In addition, we present results showing a significant advantage to CB-MPC in terms of success rate, computation cost, and solution quality compared to joint, prioritized, and distributed MPC across four different environments with varying number of robots and obstacles.
-Finally, we empirically show that CB-MPC integrated with a high-level MAPF planner like CBS can scale to a larger number of robots and environments and be an effective substitute for expensive full-horizon kinodynamic planners.
+In addition, we present results showing superior performance of CB-MPC in terms of success rate and scalability compared to other benchmarks across three different environments with varying number of robots and obstacles without compromising solution quality.
+Future work could include reasoning about uncertainty and/or multi-modalness in the prediction of other agent behavior using a chance-constrained framework \cite{castillo2020real} or take advantage of faster collision detection algorithms \cite{paper:zaro-collision-2023}.